Thursday 6 July 2023

 LVC's are a simple contract similar to a mortgage.
 An LVC is an agreement made between the government and the property owner, to collect the rental value of a property in exchange for the existing or potential mortgage debt on the property.
 Eventually, when the policy is successfully adopted at scale, tax liability can be reduced to the extent of the remaining LVC revenue, to complete a virtuous economic circle for the nation.

-LVC's appear to be similar to alternative policy proposals such as Land Value Taxation, which though perfect in theory has proven historically impossible to adopt, even under the most favourable circumstances, because the democratic majority of people simply refuse it for numerous and often, yet not always, reasonable political and economic reasons.
+LVC's appear to be similar to alternative policy proposals such as Land Value Taxation, which though perfect in theory have proven historically impossible to adopt, even under the most favourable circumstances, because the democratic majority of people refuse it for numerous and often, yet not always, reasonable political and economic reasons.
+Namely that taxation is without doubt theft of private property by the state, when more just alternatives are readily available for public revenue.

-The fundamental difference is that LVC's operate only with the property owners sovereign consent, not lawful confiscation of homeowner property.
+The fundamental difference compared to taxataion is that LVC's operate only with the property owners consent, not legal confiscation of homeowners private property.
 This means there are no statutes which need to be fought over and adapted.
 Entering into an LVC is a free choice for every single homeowner.
 This free choice will largely depend on if doing so will be cheaper for them.
-If not they can take their chances with the traditional way of financing a home through a mortgage, which we must recognise by now is fraught with risk for the household and the national finances.
+If not they can take their chances with the traditional way of financing a home through a mortgage, which we must recognise by now is fraught with risk for the household and national finances.